sigstore/.github/.github/ISSUE_TEMPLATE/technical.md

 name: Tech
 about: A task, enhancement idea, or bug report related to the technical aspects of the project.
-title: Description of the the issue
+title: Description of the issue
 labels: ''
 assignees: ''